anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - Changing the data-type of a protocol element such as a JSON value or query parameter value (e.g., "hello": 1 to "hello": "world");
  - Changing the name of an identifier;
+ - Expanding the expected range to be found in a protocol element (e.g. 0 to 9 becomes 0 to 10);
+ - Expanding the set of values to be found in a protocol element when not defined in an IANA registry;
  - Removing a required protocol element from a response;
  - Changing a required protocol element in a response to optional; and
  - Requiring new protocol elements in a request.